laurenthebertdufresne/laurenthebertdufresne.github.io/_pages/publications.md

 ## In preparation:

+*   Assessing the threat of Zika virus as a sexually transmitted infection
+    Antoine Allard, Benjamin M. Althouse, **Laurent Hébert-Dufresne** and Samuel V. Scarpino
+    _In submission_
+    _Draft available upon request

 *   Smeared phase transitions in percolation on real complex networks
     **Laurent Hébert-Dufresne** and Antoine Allard
     _In submission_